39 Museums in Salvador: Discover the history and culture of Bahia

 Geographical and Historical Institute of Bahia

-The Institute houses the largest collection of newspapers in the state, with copies dating from the 19th century to the present day.
-In addition, the IGHB holds the largest cartographic collection in Bahia, offering the public the opportunity to learn about the origin and evolution of Bahia’s 417 municipalities.
+The Institute houses the largest collection of newspapers in the state, with copies dating from the 19th century to the present.
+The IGHB also has the largest cartographic collection in Bahia, which offers the public the opportunity to learn about the origin and development of Bahia’s 417 municipalities.

 Ruy Barbosa Library

-The Ruy Barbosa Library, with around 30,000 titles, is a treasure trove for researchers and interested parties, containing rare works of great historical value.
-The collection is available for online consultation via the institution’s website, facilitating access to this vast content.
+The Ruy Barbosa Library, with around 30,000 titles, is a treasure trove for researchers and the interested public, containing rare works of great historical value.
+The collection is available for online consultation through the institution’s website, facilitating access to this vast content.

 Theodoro Sampaio Archive

-Another highlight is the Theodoro Sampaio Archive, which preserves the private collections of illustrious figures such as Theodoro Fernandes Sampaio, Brás do Amaral and Hildegardes Viana.
-Among its treasures are the manuscripts of the poetry of Antônio de Castro Alves and the letters of Antônio Conselheiro, important pieces of Brazilian history.
+Another highlight is the Theodoro Sampaio Archive, which houses the private collections of illustrious figures such as Theodoro Fernandes Sampaio, Brás do Amaral and Hildegardes Viana.
+Among its treasures are the Manuscripts of the Poetry of Antônio de Castro Alves and the Letters of Antônio Conselheiro, important pieces of Brazilian history.

 IGHB Museum

-On the institute’s premises, the museum exhibits an important collection of portraits, bronze sculptures, period furniture and religious objects that refer to African culture in Bahia.
-This collection emphasises cultural diversity and the impact of different influences on the formation of Bahia’s identity.
+Located in the Institute’s premises, the museum displays an important collection of portraits, bronze sculptures, period furniture and religious objects related to African culture in Bahia.
+This collection highlights cultural diversity and the impact of different influences on the formation of Bahia’s identity.

 The IGHB is also responsible for guarding the 2 de Julho Pavilion, located in Largo da Lapinha, which houses the symbols of Brazil’s largest civic festival: the Caboclo and Cabocla, figures that represent popular participation in the struggles for Bahia’s independence.

-The Geographical and Historical Institute of Bahia is therefore an essential space for anyone wishing to explore the history and culture of the state, offering a valuable collection for preserving memory and promoting knowledge.
+The Geographical and Historical Institute of Bahia is therefore an essential place for anyone wishing to explore the history and culture of the state, offering a valuable collection for the preservation of memory and promotion of knowledge.

 2. Salvador City Hall Memorial

-The Paço Municipal, located in Praça Tomé de Souza, is a building of remarkable architectural merit, developed around a small courtyard.
-Its main façade is formed by arcades supported by Tuscan columns, surmounted by pulpit windows and a small vertical tower covered by a hemispherical dome.
+The Paço Municipal, located in Praça Tomé de Souza, is a building of remarkable architectural value, built around a small courtyard.
+Its main façade is formed by arcades supported by Tuscan columns, surmounted by pulpit windows and a small vertical tower topped by a hemispherical dome.

-Above the doorway is an oval tombstone, a distinctive detail of the building.
-This building, with its characteristic tower, served as a model for other town halls, such as those in Santo Amaro and Maragogipe in the 18th century.
+Above the doorway is an oval tombstone, a characteristic detail of the building.
+This building, with its characteristic tower, served as a model for other town halls, such as those of Santo Amaro and Maragogipe in the 18th century.

 Memorial da Camara de Salvador

-• 1550: Luís Dias built a rammed earth house covered in straw.
+• 1550: Luís Dias built a rammed earth house thatched with straw.

-• 1660: Governor Francisco Barreto de Menezes rebuilt the building, giving it its current appearance without the tower.
+• 1660: Governor Francisco Barreto de Menezes rebuilt the building, giving it its present appearance without the tower.

-• 1698: Governor João de Lencastro carried out significant renovations, including the construction of the tower, the court house, secret rooms and enxovias (underground prisons).
+• 1698: Governor João de Lencastro carried out major renovations, including the construction of the tower, courtroom, secret rooms and enxovias (underground prisons).

-• 1733: The carpenter José de Miranda Ribeiro carried out work on a new ceiling in the courtroom.
+• 1733: The carpenter José de Miranda Ribeiro worked on a new ceiling for the courtroom.

-• 1734: The painter Antônio Simões Ribeiro was paid to paint the arms of the City of Salvador (a pigeon in flight, with an olive branch in its beak) on the lining of the councillors’ room, with details in blue and red on a white background.
+• 1734: The painter Antônio Simões Ribeiro was paid to paint the coat of arms of the city of Salvador (a pigeon in flight with an olive branch in its beak) on the lining of the Council Chamber, with details in blue and red on a white background.

-• 1795: Governor Fernando José de Portugal added a public jail, an internal infirmary and a closed room.
+• 1795: Governor Fernando José de Portugal added a public prison, an internal infirmary and a closed room.

-• 1887: The palace was remodelled in neoclassical style and the main façade was decorated in Renaissance style, with windows adorned with alternating rectilinear and curvilinear pediments.
-The old tower with its hemispherical dome was replaced by a turret, and the bell was replaced by a clock.
+• 1887: The palace was rebuilt in neoclassical style, and the main façade was given Renaissance decoration, with windows decorated with alternating rectilinear and curvilinear pediments.
+The old tower with its hemispherical dome was replaced by a turret and the bell by a clock.

-• 1894: Under Freire Filho’s administration, the vestibule was remodelled with marble, stairs were given handrails and the inner courtyard was transformed into a flower garden.
+• 1894: Under the administration of Freire Filho, the vestibule was redecorated with marble, the stairs were fitted with handrails and the courtyard was transformed into a flower garden.

-• 1970: The external restoration was completed under the supervision of Mayor Antônio Carlos Magalhães, returning to the original colonial style.
+• 1970: The external restoration was completed under the supervision of Mayor Antônio Carlos Magalhães, returning the building to its original colonial style.

-• 1997: The Town Hall was restored during the presidency of Councillor Gilberto José.
+• 1997: The Town Hall was restored during the presidency of councilor Gilberto José.

 • 2001: Inauguration of the Memorial.

-• 2006: Under the administration of Councillor Valdenor Cardoso, the Salão Nobre da Presidência was restored, with the original paintings restored.
+• 2006: Under the administration of councilor Valdenor Cardoso, the Salão Nobre da Presidência was restored, with the original paintings recovered.

 Salvador City Council Memorial

 The Memorial brings together historical documents, furniture and paintings that help tell the story and importance of Salvador’s City Council.
-As a non-profit public museum, the Memorial’s mission is to preserve and publicise the city’s historical and cultural memory, as well as its documentary, iconographic and furniture collection.
+As a non-profit public museum, the Memorial’s mission is to preserve and promote the city’s historical and cultural memory, as well as its documentary, iconographic and furniture collections.

-On 29 December 2010, the Memorial was reopened with a project that highlighted:
+On 29 December 2010, the Memorial was reopened with a special project:

-• The visualisation of the building’s basement, where the ‘enxovias’ (underground prisons) used to operate.
+• The visualisation of the basement of the building, where the “enxovias” (underground prisons) operated.

-• The original paintings on the supportcolumns, dating from the early 20th century, made using the Escariole technique.
+• Original paintings on the supporting columns, dating from the early 20th century, made using the escariole technique.

 • The architectural beauty of the wooden structure that supports the floor.